 Contracts & Strategic Goals

 The State Labor government has agreed to fund the LLEN Network for a 4 year period (2016-2019).
 This was the result of a very successful lobbying campaign by the Network and Stakeholders prior to the last State election.
 The 4 year funding guarantee will provide certainty and ensure more effective long term planning and partnership development.
-The period from 2010-2017 has and will be a changing landscape for the LLEN Network.

 Recent funding history: